ros2/ros2_documentation/source/Troubleshooting/DDS-tuning.rst

 This issue should be `addressed soon <https://github.com/eclipse-cyclonedds/cyclonedds/issues/484>`_.
 Until then, we’ve come up with the following solution (debugged using `this test program <https://github.com/jacobperron/pc_pipe>`_):

-**Solution:** Increase the maximum OS receive buffer size and the minimum socket receive buffer size that Cyclone uses.
+**Solution:** Increase the maximum Linux kernel receive buffer size and the minimum socket receive buffer size that Cyclone uses.

 *Adjustments to solve for a 9MB message:*

-Set the maximum OS receive buffer size, ``rmem_max``, by running:
+Set the maximum receive buffer size, ``rmem_max``, by running:

  .. code-block:: console